Shared Responsibility

 Solution

-The correct answer is Metrics Reader.
-This role allows users to view performance metrics and monitoring data for instances within a specific project without making any changes to the database or settings.
+The Metrics Reader role allows users to view performance metrics and monitoring data for instances within a specific project without making any changes to the database or settings.

-This is ideal for your data analysts who need to analyze metrics but do not require write access or the ability to manage users or settings.
+Metrics Reader is ideal for data analysts who need to analyze metrics but do not require write access or the ability to manage users or settings.

 Summary